Joining a Highfive call is super easy! Here's how to do it:

-A: If you join a meeting and see the option to invite others, this means you are the only person on the call.
-If you continue to wait past the scheduled meeting start time and still do not see anyone, reach out to the meeting's organizer to make sure the meeting link is valid.
-If you see "Someone will let you in shortly", check out the next question.
+A: If you see "Someone will let you in shortly", check out the next question.
+If you join a meeting and see the option to invite others, this means you are the only person on the call.
+If you continue to wait past the scheduled meeting start time and still do not see anyone, reach out to the meeting's organizer to make sure they haven't changed the meeting link on their end.

 Q: I clicked on a Highfive meeting link and the application opened, but all I see is "Someone will let you in shortly".

 A: If you are not a Highfive customer (or you are, but you're trying to join a meeting created by a different company/domain), you will be placed into a waiting room when joining a call.
 Someone already in the meeting will need to let you in.
 If you continue to wait past the scheduled meeting start time and still do not see anyone, reach out to the meeting's organizer to make sure the meeting link you are using is correct and that it hasn't been changed on their end.